 Further, this feature allows technicians to document their work at a particular job.
 Techs can take notes, record video and audio, and take photos.
 This way, details of the work can be easily accessed by office staff or different technicians in the future with no worries of bad handwriting or lost notepads.

-After your technicians complete a job, they can mark it as such in the system, so that nobody needs to question if a job was actually completed; all they have to do is check the system to see the status of all of your work orders.
+Then, after your technicians complete a job, they can mark it as such in the system.
+That way, nobody needs to question if a job was actually completed; all they have to do is check the system to see the status of all of your work orders.
 And even after work orders are complete, they’re saved so you can view them later if need be.
 But double check what your vendor’s data storage plans look like to make sure you can access documentation from as far back as needed.

 FSM can also help in your asset management efforts by monitoring the inventory of the parts your technicians use on a daily basis.
 Since your field technicians likely use many of the same parts to complete various tasks and repairs, you need to make sure that those parts are well stocked at all times.
 FSM software with parts inventory management features helps you monitor those inventory levels.

-Whenever a technician takes or uses a part, it’s recorded in the system, which keeps a real-time record of your stock.
+The system records whenever a technician takes or uses a part, which keeps a real-time record of your stock.
 Many FSM providers send an alert once the inventory for a certain part reaches a predetermined level, so you always know when you need to order more.
 Moreover, many systems integrate analytics with their inventory software to create demand forecasts.
 This gives office staff insight into which parts are used the most and when they should expect to reorder.

-Of course there are also some features available in FSM software that aren’t standard, but still commonplace among the best providers.
+Of course, there are also some features available in FSM software which aren’t standard but are still commonplace among the best providers.
 These are generally the features that separate the industry leaders from the rest of the FSM software market: